Churubamba & Papahuasi Valley Excursion

 - 6 Stunden

-With this excursion to Churubamba & Papahuasi, you'll visit a historically and culturally significant valley in Huánuco and an old colonial hacienda.
+With this excursion to Churubamba & Papahuasi, you'll visit a historically and culturally significant valley of Huánuco and an old colonial hacienda.

 Churubamba & Papahuasi Valley Excursion

-We'll pick you up at 8 am from your hotel in Huánuco and head along the left bank of the Huallaga River to the Papahuasi Valley, known for the development of its pre-Inca culture.
+We will pick you up at 8 am from your hotel in Huánuco and travel along the left bank of the Huallaga River to the Papahuasi Valley, known for its pre-Inca culture.

-During the trip, we'll enjoy the landscapes of Huánuco Valley.
-Our first stop will be the town of Churubamba, where we will visit its district museum showcasing objects from the Papahuasi culture and other pre-Columbian civilizations, including the notable Papahuasi mummies.
+During the trip, we will enjoy the landscapes of Huánuco.
+Our first stop is the town of Churubamba, where we will visit its district museum showcasing items from the Papahuasi culture and other pre-Columbian civilizations, including the notable Papahuasi mummies.

-Next, we visit the Church of Santa Cruz, a 17th-century temple linked to Father Alonso de Abad, who discovered the Boquerón del Padre Abad canyon.
-We will explore the history of this Franciscan monk and his association with the temple.
+Next, we will visit the Church of Santa Cruz, a 17th-century temple linked with Father Alonso de Abad.
+We will explore his history and connection to the temple.

-We will also view seven colonial chapels surrounding the Church of Santa Cruz in Churubamba, significant for Huánuco's Holy Week.
-These include the Church of San Juan Bautista in Cascay, the Church of San Pedro in Utao, and the Church of San Nicolás in Tambogan, all from the 17th century, with displays of traditional clothing and Quechua handicrafts at San Pedro.
+Among these include the Church of San Juan Bautista in Cascay, the Church of San Pedro in Utao, and the Church of San Nicolás in Tambogan, all from the 17th century and containing remnants of the conquest.
+In San Pedro, we will also see traditional clothing and Quechua handicrafts.

-Finally, we will return to Huánuco, dropping you off at your hotel by 2 pm.
+Finally, we will return to Huánuco and drop you off at your hotel at 2 pm.

 Preise